Fanning Software Consulting

 convert -alpha off -density 300 "C:\IDL\test.ps" -resize 25% -flatten -rotate 270 "PNG24:C:\IDL\test.png"

-Note that these commands can be invoked more simply like this.
+Note that these commands can be invoked more simply by simply using the Output keyword.
 This is a short-hand way of producing file output from any Coyote Graphics routine.

 The output can be seen in the figure below.